RyanFin/Game_Programming_Tutorials/README.md

         - Structure of pointer declaration: <*Pointer Type*>* pointer_Name = new objectBeingPointedTo();
         - Where the Enemy class is the base class, and Boss is the derived class.
 The member function void taunt() const; will output results for the *pointer type*: this is *early binding*.
 Using the *virtual* keyword to create a member function: void virtual VTaunt() const; will result in an output that is called based on the *type* of object being pointed to, not fixed by pointer type: this is *late binding*.
         - **If you have any virtual member functions in a class, you should make the destructor virtual, too!**
+- **Page 296**: Abstract Classes
+    - *Pure virtual functions* are virtual member functions of a class that end with an equal sign and a 0.
+Such as: *virtual void Greet() const = 0;*.
+They are used as a template for the derived class.
+Pure virtual functions are not defined in the base class.
+For example, subclasses will find it useful to use the greet class for custom uses, rather than define the concrete definition in the superclass: e.g. A lion roars and an orc grunts.
+    - When a class contains at least **one** pure virtual function, the base class is known as an *abstract class*.
+    - Abstract classes can be used as the base class for other functions, but it **cannot** be used to instantiate objects!
 ## TroubleShooting